Theseus33/Nutrition-App/proposal.md

 total of the items entered and see if you met your goal.

 ## Advanced Features
-Beyond that I would like to incorporate some way to show accountability like maybe incorporate a twitter api that would tweet out that you met or stayed under/over you goal calories for the day.
+Beyond that I would like to utilize https://www.npmjs.com/package/twitter incorporate some way to show accountability like maybe incorporate a twitter api that would tweet out that you met or stayed under/over you goal calories for the day.